Kidney Disease in HIV-Infected Patients

 - Blood urea nitrogen (baseline and at least every 6 months) (AIII)

-- Urinalysis (baseline and at least annually) (AIII)
+- Urinalysis, total protein, and albumin (baseline and at least annually) (AIII)

 - For patients with diabetes and no known proteinuria: calculation of urine albumin-to-creatinine ratio to detect microalbuminuria (baseline and at least annually) (AI)